neumino/rethinkdbdash/README.md

 calling `toStream([connection, ]{writable: true})` or `toStream([connection, ]{transform: true})` on a table.

-A transform stream will return the saved documents.
+By default, a transform stream will return the saved documents.
+You can return the primary key of the new document by passing the option `format: 'primaryKey'`.

 This makes a convenient way to dump a file your database.